 On-the-ground data on LAI, soil moisture and phenology collected at TERN Australia SuperSites will be used by CEOS agencies in addition to micrometeorological observations of energy, carbon and water exchanges between the atmosphere and key Australian ecosystems collected by TERN Australia eddy covariance flux towers operating at each site.

-Terrestrial and airborne laser scanning (LIDAR) and hyperspectral data collected by TERN’s Landscape Assessment platform will also be used in the validation process.
+Terrestrial and airborne laser scanning (LIDAR) and hyperspectral data collected by TERN’s Landscape Research platform will also be used in the validation process.

 “The availability of integrated, open-access data complete with documented calibration and validation protocols presented the ideal data package for our global validation work,” said Camacho.